luniballony/Solar_System_Graphic_Representation/README.md

 Optimizations:
-- add option for daytime and nightitme in planet earth
 - stop rotation of saturn ring
 - add a yearly counter
+- add a sphere as a background and set it as milky way
+    - add a botton to disable it

 Fixes:
 - fix "NoRings" botton